 The most international player

-Counting the amount of friends with a different nationality each player has, we have:
+Counting the number of friends each player has with a different nationality, we have:

 #1 Lily Zhang [USA] and Maria Xiao [ESP] (36 countries)

 #3 Simon Gauzy [FRA] and Britt Eerland [NED] (34 countries)